Saw (2004) - James Wan and Cary Elwes

 Saw (2004) defined a generation of horror.
 It’s undeniable.
 I, personally, loved it, as I have loved all of these films.
 The famous twist at the end blew me away: my jaw literally dropped.
 As a standalone picture, it’s iconic.
 As a franchise, the story it weaves is incredible.
 Even the least of its sequels is a solid, entertaining effort.
 There aren’t many horror franchises, or franchises of any type for that matter, that can make that claim.

 If you’re anything like me, you are getting the uncontrollable urge to watch Saw RIGHT NOW!
-Several of the films are streaming now on hulu.
-You can also snag the Blu-ray set, Parts 1 – 7, with Digital code CHEAP on Amazon!
+It’s streaming on Peacock and you can get a digital copies of all of the films on Vudu/Fandango for cheap.

 What are your thoughts about Saw (2004) Do you remember where you were when you first saw the trailer?
 Or first watched the film?
 What effect has it had on your horror viewing life?
 Tell us in the comments!